 * *NOTE: We care deeply about the safety of our student travel award winners.
 Due to an abundance of caution, and a US State Department travel advisory, the 2024 award will be a virtual, not a travel award.

 All other awards remain the same.

 The Anolic Family Awards originated as The Bertha Anolic Memorial Award (now known as the ‘Bertha Anolic Visual Arts Israel Travel Award’).
-Established shortly after her death, in 1973, by her husband, children, brother, and sisters, it was first awarded in 1980.
-For over thirty-five years this Israel Travel Award has been presented annually to a student studying in a university visual arts program.
+Established shortly after her death, in 1973, by her husband and brother, it was first awarded in 1980.
+For over forty years this Israel Travel Award has been presented annually to a student studying in a university visual arts program.

 In 2014, The Isaac Anolic Jewish Book Arts Award was established to perpetuate the memory, dedication and passion of the husband of Bertha and father of Naomi, the man who established the Bertha Anolic Memorial Award.
-The Anolic Family Award is now comprised of these three awards and is currently administered by the Hillel of Greater Philadelphia under Director Rita Rosen Poley, Director and Melissa Rubin, Associate Director.
+The Anolic Family awards are under the direction of Rita Rosen Poley, Director and Melissa Rubin, Associate Director.
 We are proud to have a collaborative partnership with our institutional home, Drexel Hillel in Philadelphia